 Theresa Shea’s widely-celebrated debut novel, The Unfinished Child, was published in 2013.
 It sold over 12,000 copies, was a popular book club selection, and was nominated for several awards.
-The Shade Tree, winner of the 2020 Guernica Prize for best novel manuscript, is her much-anticipated follow-up.
+The Shade Tree, winner of the 2020 Guernica Prize for best novel manuscript and the 2022 Georges Bugnet Award for Fiction (Alberta Literary Awards), is her much-anticipated follow-up.

 “In its account of almost half a century in the lives of two white southern sisters and of the African Americans whose experiences are inextricable from theirs, The Shade Tree is brutally personal, heartbreakingly political – and remarkably written.
 Theresa Shea has combined boldness and subtlety with swaths of compassion to come up with a novel that’s both complicated and ferociously clear.”